openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 ### Journey ID

 The `journey_id` field shall have a consistent value in overlapping trips.
 Journeys may be point-to-point, multi-segment, or multi-segment overlapping.
+Note that multiple journeys can be tied together with `shift_id` or `route_id` in [Journey Attributes](#journey-attributes).

 - **Example 1**: delivery to a single location, then return
 - **Example 2**: three overlapping delivery trips in the same journey